SimenB/stylint/README.md

 ### indentSpaces (default: 4, number or false)
 This works in conjunction with depthLimit.
-If you indent with spaces this to the number of spaces you indent with.
+If you indent with spaces this is the number of spaces you indent with.
 If you use hard tabs, set this value to false.

-By default this value is 4, so if you indent with hard tabs or 2 spaces you will need to manually set this value in a custom .stylintrc file.
+By default this value is 4, so if you indent with hard tabs or 2 spaces you'll need to manually set this value in a custom `.stylintrc` file.
 With default settings, this means the depth limit is 4 indents of 4 spaces each.

 ### leadingZero (default: true, boolean)
-Checking for unecessary leading zeroes on decimal points.
+Checking for unnecessary leading zeroes on decimal points.
 You don't need them.

 Example: prefer `rgba( 0, 0, 0, .5 )` over `rgba( 0, 0, 0, 0.5 )`